All Episodes

 This is all they think about.

-This is they they maybe even convince themselves.
+This is, they maybe even convince themselves.

-You know, that's why it's so profound that NBC News, I mean, if if you're a reporter at NBC, your head's got to be spinning in all directions, and you've got to want a projectile vomit out, you know, vis-a-vis the exorcist, green bile at the thought that the biggest Roswell racial conspiracy theorist in the country is moderating their debates, their presidential debates.
+I mean, if you're a reporter at NBC, your head's got to be spinning in all directions, and you've got to want to projectile vomit out, you know, vis-a-vis the exorcist green bile at the thought that the biggest Roswell-Rachel conspiracy theorist in the country is moderating their debates, their presidential debates.

 Apparently, Phil Griffin of NBC is meeting with the New York Times.